'Glitter in my tears'

 Blow Up [Italian magazine]

-The song fragmentations and heterogeneity remind me of the Apex Twin ambient miniatures.
+The song fragmentations remind me of the Apex Twin ambient miniatures.
 But while they were schizophrenic and playful fragments, in Glitter in my tears we find some of the most wonderful and well worked jewels with which to adorn ourselves.

 Overall .. it recalls more diverse classic chill out albums from The Orb & KLF, which felt playful and less confined to one purpose or expression.